 Many companies use Chef to control and manage their infrastructure, so it’s not surprising Chef is the 6th most popular tech skill in 2018, with demand for Chef software courses on our Udemy platform growing by 35x last year.
 See popular course on Udemy: Chef Fundamentals: A Recipe for Automating Infrastructure.

 Microsoft certification courses on Azure, SQL Server, Windows Server and Microsoft Office (Excel, Word, Outlook, and Powerpoint) continued to be popular skills.
 Demand for Microsoft certification courses grew by 34x on our Udemy platform, making it the 7th in-demand skill for 2018.
+The trend toward a preference for multi-cloud providers is opening the door for Microsoft Azure to make inroads into the cloud space.
+While Amazon is still the market leader, Azure grew by 90% and Google Cloud by 73% versus AWS’ 46% growth in 2017.
+Companies like Home Depot are “cloud-agnostic” and use both Azure and Google Cloud.
+Read blog: The New Microsoft Azure AZ-103 Certification Exam: Everything You Need to Know.
 See popular course: Developing Microsoft Azure Solutions Certification.

 Closely related to neural networks, artificial intelligence is the 8th hot tech skill for 2018–with learners mastering artificial intelligence on Udemy expanding by 31x this past year.